 Habitat - A Wildlife Corridor will be designated onsite and protected for the benefit of the community.
 Wildlife Corridors (definition adopted from State of Florida) "are tracts of land or habitat that are linked and allow wildlife to travel from one location to another to find food, shelter, a mate, ...".
 Based upon this definition, Novaplex will provide a wildlife corridor across its wooded westerly end for wildlife movement, sheltering and food gathering.
 This corridor will continue to serve as habitat and provide the link to the woodlands north and south of the property.
-It must be noted that although this woodland serves as a wildlife corridor for the micro/local community, a larger macro view shows that M-5, Twelve Mile and Thirteen Mile Roads, Cabot Drive, Lewis Drive, Geneva Drive plus numerous existing developments impede on connecting this isolated piece of property from a larger framework.
+It must be noted that although this woodland serves as a wildlife corridor for the micro/ local community, a larger macro view shows that M-5, Twelve Mile and Thirteen Mile Roads, Cabot Drive, Lewis Drive, Geneva Drive plus numerous existing developments impede on connecting this isolated piece of property from a larger framework.

 Wetlands - Based upon PEA's wetland delineation and site observations on April 11 and May 11, 2017, wetlands exist on the subject property.
 A total of 5 wetlands were flagged on the site.
-About half the wetlands are forested with the remaining wetlands occurring in the open field/emergent.
+About half the wetlands are forested with the remaining wetlands occurring in the open field/ emergent.
 The wetlands are very typical for urban areas.
 They exhibit poor to fair quality and provide minimal plant diversity.
 Common plants include silver maple, reed canary grass, cattail, redtwig dogwood and black willow.
 These 5 small pockets of wetland do not provide any significant amount of storm water storage.
 They do not provide any notable wildlife habitat and do not recharge any aquifers.
 One of them exists because a neighboring development discharges their concentrated storm water runoff onto this site, and the road ditch that ultimately accepts the runoff is very poorly drained.
 These small pockets of wetland are not essential to the preservation of the natural resources of the city.
-These 5 small pockets of wetland are regulated because they are within 500' of an inland lake, pond, river, or stream, as defined by in the Wetlands Protection Act.
+These 5 small pockets of wetland are not essential to the preservation Act.
 The small wetlands in the woodlot/wildlife corridor will be preserved, and one wetland in the cleared area on the west side of the site will be expanded and enhanced as mitigation for some small wetland pockets disturbed by this development.